madisonbrown/yule/README.md

 <b>How does it work?</b>
 Yule works by bypassing CSS for structure-related styling.
 It manually positions elements on the screen using absolutely positioned, non-nested divs with absolute widths and heights; therefore, yule structures are virtually guaranteed to render equally across browsers and platforms.

-With CSS came the concept of separation of content and style.
-The concept behind yule is a further separation of style and structure.
-Therefore, a web page powered by yule is comprised of three components:
+A web page powered by yule is comprised of three components:

 1. An HTML file containing all content in logical order.
 2. An XML file specifying how that content should be arranged on the page.